franreyn/mat142-ebook/README.md

 Changes the font size to 14px which can be used for extra long expressions.

+`.math-normal`

+Adds the default `font-size:114%` to the math jacks.

+`.math-width-1`

+Adds `1em` to the math jacks width to avoid scrolling.

+`.math-width-1-5`

+Adds `1.5em` to the math jacks width to avoid scrolling.

+`.math-width-1-75`

+Adds `1.75em` to the math jacks width to avoid scrolling.

+`.math-width-2`

+Adds `2em` to the math jacks width to avoid scrolling.

+`.disclaimer`

+Text that is only visible when the screen is under `500px`

 ### Image Styles

 `.width-xxx`

 This places a max width on the image.
 You can select from `100` to `900` (increments of 100) to specify the width.